robotics-4-all/commlib-py/README.md

 ### MQTT

-PubSub message payload in MQTTT includes the data of the message and meta-information (header) regarding serialization method used, timestamp, etc. Below is an example of the payload for pubsub communication.
+PubSub message payload in MQTT includes the data of the message and meta-information (header) regarding serialization method used, timestamp, etc. Below is an example of the payload for pubsub communication.